icrosil/fantasy_team/README.md

 At start point - yes, some statistic methods would be enough.
 But in future it will be good to find out how can i use this tool.

 ## Plan
+- Main question - how to maximize overall team result?
+- Game questions
+  - what positions earn more considering others?
+- Position specific
-- setup environment (eslint/prettier)
+  - goalkeeper
+    - How much goalkeepers earn each year considering other positions?
+    - How much should i put on a goalkeeper
+    - When should I change goalkeeper? should i change it?
+    - Should i captain goalkeeper?
+    - Who is the best fit at the moment?
+Who will be best fit on next week?
+- Player specific
+- Wave Algo:
+  - if we could suggest that everything in play turns to waves (up and down)
+  - isn't it put us to a problem finding maximum of all available waves?
-- save players into memory once a day
+- ?save players into memory once a day
+- ?normalize data?
 - ?use new technologies?
-GraphQL/typescript/no nodemodules?
+GraphQL/typescript/no nodemodules?/serverless?/next?/now?/
 - ?use proper architecture - microservice/domain driven

 ## Docs